Prepare your environment for Go app development and deployment on Google Cloud by installing the following tools.

 gcloud app deploy

-To install the Cloud SDK, see Installing the Cloud SDK.
+To install the gcloud CLI, see Installing the gcloud CLI.

 Install the Cloud Client Libraries for Go